Almira Zejnilagic Cemmell

 - F: +44 20 3727 1007

-Almira Zejnilagic Cemmell is a Managing Director at FTI Consulting and is based in London.
+Almira Zejnilagic Cemmell is a Senior Managing Director at FTI Consulting and is based in London.
 Almira co-leads the European, Middle East and Africa team of the Global Risk and Investigations Practice (GRIP) and manages a variety of pre-transactional due diligence investigations, arbitration support and dispute resolution cases.

 These pre-transactional investigations typically revolve around political, regulatory or integrity risk management, and establishing the wider context surrounding transactional matters and allowing the transaction team to avoid and better manage potential investment risks.